Together we Achieve the Vision of the Northern Link

-We attach great importance to the views and opinions of stakeholders during the planning and construction stages of new railway projects.
-Every voice matters and provides us with a motivating force.
-Understanding the demands and expectations from various sectors of society on project delivery help us better balance the needs of different stakeholders.
-It is indeed crucial to the long-term sustainable development of our projects and will help us to build the Northern Link to meet society’s future needs, ensuring the long-term sustainable development of the Northern Link.
+We attach great importance to the views and opinions of different stakeholders when designing and constructing the Northern Link project.
+We integrate diversity and inclusion into every aspect of our work, as every voice matters.
+Understanding the needs and expectations from various sectors of the society on project delivery helps us better balance the interests of different stakeholders.
+It also motivates us to build the Northern Link to meet society’s future needs, ensuring the long-term sustainable development of the Northern Link.

 The MTR Corporation has taken an active approach to conducting continuous dialogue with different stakeholders on the Northern Link project.
-In addition to timely consultation with public and local stakeholders, we liaise closely with various parties to listen to their opinions and share updates, aiming to enhance multiple aspects of the project.
-Our stakeholders to be engaged include but are not limited to:
+In addition to consulting the public and community stakeholders in a timely manner, we maintain close contact with various parties to listen to their opinions and share updates, aiming to enhance multiple aspects of the project.
+We engage diverse stakeholders, which include but are not limited to the following:

 Rural Committees and rural representatives

-Helping you to know, understand and participate in the Northern Link project
+Helping you Know, Understand and Participate in the Northern Link project

 Want to learn about the latest news?

-We care about the topics that concern you and we will constantly share more updates and details with you.
+We care about the topics that concern you and constantly share more updates and details with you.
 You may be concerned about...

-We have been closely monitoring the carrying capacity of the East Rail Line and the Tuen Ma Line during peak hours.
-Measures have been implemented to ensure the train frequency can cope with the passenger flow and meet the service demand, for example, by arranging short-haul special trips based on train service situations, deploying Platform Assistants to support the implementation of passenger diversion measures, offering early bird discounts, etc. In addition, we are applying innovative technologies to divert passenger flow, which includes providing a "Train Car Loading Indicator" on all Tuen Ma Line and East Rail Line platforms and via MTR mobile for passengers to choose and board train cars with more space; as well as launching "Cross-Harbour Easy" showing real-time platform conditions in Admiralty Station for passengers to choose their cross-harbour routes.
+In fact, we have been closely monitoring the carrying capacity of the East Rail Line and the Tuen Ma Line during peak hours.
+Measures have also been implemented to ensure the train frequency can cope with the passenger flow and meet the service demand, for example, by arranging short-haul special trips based on train service situations, deploying Platform Assistants to support the implementation of passenger diversion measures, offering early bird discounts, etc. In addition, we are applying innovative technologies to divert passenger flow, which includes providing a "Train Car Loading Indicator" on all Tuen Ma Line and East Rail Line platforms and via MTR Mobile to facilitate passengers to choose and board train cars with more space.